pliptor/PicoNN/README.md

 [PicoNN](https://github.com/pliptor/PicoNN)

-* It's a fully functional, self-contained,  neural network testing and studying platform.
+* A fully functional, self-contained,  neural network testing and studying platform.
 * It has **less than 500 lines of code** and yet no dependencies.
 If you understand every line of the code, **you might have understood many of the principles of modern neural network**.
 It does assume you know a little about linear algebra such as matrix multiplications.
 * It is not meant for building a full blown application.
 You may want to try [tiny-dnn](https://github.com/tiny-dnn/tiny-dnn) for a comprehensive platform.
 * Concepts you may learn with this code: